mtlynch/spaceduck/_posts/2018-02-24-sia-block-timestamps.md

 title: The Surprising Difficulty of Finding a Sia Block Timestamp
 layout: post
 date: '2018-02-24'
-summary: How hard can a simple timestamp be?
+description: How hard can a simple timestamp be?
 tags:
 - sia
 - timestamps
 permalink: "/sia-block-timestamps/"
-comments: true
 ---

 As I was gathering my cryptocurrency records for what promises to be an exciting tax season, I stumbled upon a Sia task that I never expected to be hard: finding a Sia block's timestamp.